jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Brainstorm:

 I am wondering if I can stop emphasizing every symbol is a reference, and just save that for specific diagram topics.
-That will make the story a lot simpler.
+That might make the story a lot simpler.
 I can then ignore automatic containment, making an outer stub of a redirection, the object itself.
 Crap, would that simplify the explanations.

 In automatic containment, I create imaginary references, turning all the symbols imaginarily to object references,